Research to Measure Demand for PEN-Plus in Africa Finds Ministries of Health Are Determined to Expand Access to Care for Severe NCDs

 Next

-Rwanda Successfully Pilots Heart Failure Training Model that Will Facilitate PEN-Plus Scale-up Across the Network
+Rwanda Pilots Heart Failure Training Model to Facilitate PEN-Plus Scale-Up